Eilat virus: Virology

+Discovery

-The Eilat virus was isolated during an arbovirus survey in the Negev desert between the year 1982–1984.
+Eilat virus was isolated during an arbovirus survey in the Negev desert between the years 1982 and 1984.
 However, it was initially obtained by Joseph Peleg from a pool of Anopheles coustani mosquitoes (from the isolates back in 1982).
 This specific isolation was performed in a study for over ninety-one identified viruses, and the EILV virus was found and isolated from the gut of the collected mosquitoes.